Azam-Shi/PPBS-DL-Fundation-Models/README.md

 # Deep Learning for Protein--Protein Binding-Site Prediction

-A curated resource page for papers, code, webservers, datasets, and benchmarks related to **protein--protein binding-site (PPBS) prediction**.
+A curated resource page for papers, code, webservers, datasets, and benchmarks related to **protein-protein binding-site (PPBS) prediction**.

 > This repository accompanies the survey **“Deep Learning for Protein--Protein Binding Site Prediction: Formulations, Representations, and Learning Paradigms.”**
 > The manuscript is currently in preparation; the public paper/preprint link will be added here after release.